Æ

 Meuromuscular ventilation patients and patients with a tracheostomy

 There is a need for a revitalized approach to the management of chronically ventilated patients across the LHIN.
 A renewed program should focus on providing a transitional care environment to optimize the patients’ health before their return to the community.
 This will require comprehensive and predictable strategies to address both their medical care and their social needs; such an approach would be best undertaken in collaboration with community-based partners (e.g. Champlain Community Care Access Centres (CCAC) and assisted living facilities).
 While the Ottawa Hospital offers similar supports for patients who can return home, these do not appear to exist for patients who lack social or financial supports and who require, or may benefit from, residential care rather than hospital-based care.
 Bruyère should determine whether it is within the organization’s mandate to develop assisted living facilities in the community, among its network of continuing care facilities, or to explore other options for moving these patients back into the community.
-Bruyère already has experience with innovative assistive living facilities through its Bruyère Village.
+Bruyère already has experience with innovative assistive living facilities through its Bruyère Health Village.

 Ottawa’s ventilator patient population is notably different from that of other jurisdictions in Ontario.
 There is a large number of ventilated patients in the community who have avoided invasive ventilation through the use of innovative, non-invasive ventilation provided by The Ottawa Hospital Rehabilitation Centre’s CANVent program.
 The program currently follows approximately 200 patients, of whom approximately 40 are ventilated 24 hours per day.
 The majority of these patients are cared for in the community, often by their families, and only 5% are invasively ventilated via a tracheostomy.